adamgarza/creditcardfraudmodel/README.md

 ## Things Need to Build/Replicate the Model
 Download the dataset from Kaggle Inc. @ https://www.kaggle.com/mlg-ulb/creditcardfraud <br />
-`Iteration5.py` is the current version of the model.
+Weka (Windows, OS X, Linux) can be downloaded for installation @ https://www.cs.waikato.ac.nz/ml/weka/downloading.html `Iteration5.py` is the current version of the model. <br />

 ---